dprint/dprint/website/blog/incremental-and-process-plugins.md

 ## Process Plugins

-Dprint has previously only supported plugins compiled to a single `.wasm` file.
+dprint has previously only supported plugins compiled to a single `.wasm` file.
 Unfortunately, this has been limiting because not many languages support cleanly compiling to a `.wasm` file yet (for example, it's impossible to do this in C# at the time of this post).

 To get around this, a new type of plugin called "process plugins" has been introduced.
 These are plugins that work by the CLI executing a separate process and then communicating with it via stdin and stdout.